sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 Obviously, while this is an efficient mechanism for address computation, this scheme doesn't work if any given stack frame is not comprised of physically contiguous memory.

-For certain applications, it is likely that we can allocate a single stack page at startup and then go on with our lives.
+For certain applications, it is likely that we can allocate a single stack page at start-up and then go on with our lives.
 In this case, the restrictions mentioned above aren't really an issue.
 However, programs _may_ allocate large data structures on the stack, may recurse deeply or may have dynamically sized stack allocations.
 In these cases, we can run into